bishnupriya97/Sharpe-Ratio/README.md

 # Sharpe-Ratio
-Using Python to analyse Sharpe Ratios for to stocks and determine the stock ith higher returns
+Using Python to analyse Sharpe Ratios for two stocks and determine the stock with higher returns